 After completing her Master degree in Molecular Biology and Genetics in Turkey, she obtained her PhD in Genetics at the University of Cologne in Germany, as a part of Cluster of Excellence for aging research.
 The main focus of her research was the interplay between cellular signaling pathways during tumor formation and growth.
 In 2019, she completed a professional training program in life science management and qualified as a clinical research associate at the HGA Gesundheitsakademie Hessen, in Frankfurt.

 Dr. Prashant Shinde is Assistant to Project Management at Vakzine Projekt Management GmbH (VPM).

 Before joining VPM, he completed his Masters of Science in virology from National Institute of Virology (NIV), Pune, India in 2011.
 During his studies, he focused on influenza research in birds.
 After working at NIV he moved to Heinrich Heine University, Düsseldorf, Germany to pursue his doctoral studies.

 During his Ph.D., he focused on the tumor necrosis factor alpha (TNF-alpha) and its role in virus infection using different transgenic mouse models.
 He obtained his Ph.D. in the field of immunology and virology in 2018.

 Elisabeth Hantschmann is Assistant Quality Assurance at Vakzine Projekt Management GmbH (VPM).
-She studied Medical Information Management at the University of Applied Sciences and Arts in Hanover from 2013 to 2018.
+She studied Medical Information Management at the University of Applied Sciences and Arts in Hanover.

 She obtained her master's degree after an internship and subsequent master thesis in the Pharmacovigilance Department of Bayer AG in Berlin.
 During her time as student she was involved in various clinical studies at the Clinical Research Center (CRC) in Hanover and the Leipzig University Hospital.